isomerpages/moe-telokuraupri/_experience/CAIT/English Fiesta.md

 <hr>
 <p><strong>Closing Showcase</strong>
 </p>
-<p>The week will conclude with a showcase of student work—from poems and
+<p>The week concludes with a showcase of student work—from poems and door
-door displays to speech recordings and reflection journals.
+displays to speech recordings and reflection journals.
 Selected classes may also perform short skits or book trailers for their peers.</p>
 <p></p>
-<p>This year's English Language Fiesta promises to be a meaningful and memorable
+<p>The English Language Fiesta promises to be a meaningful and memorable
 experience, encouraging every TKPS student to explore language with joy and confidence.</p>
 <p></p>